-Verizon WiFi Extender: Your Ultimate Guide to Better Signal
+Verizon WiFi Extender: Ultimate Guide to Better Signal

-This isn’t just about plugging in a box and hoping for the best.
-It’s about understanding how this technology works, where to place it, and how to configure it for peak performance.
-In this comprehensive guide, we’ll walk through everything you need to know to conquer weak signals and enjoy the internet speeds you’re paying for.
+This guide will walk you through understanding how this technology works, where to place it, and how to configure it for peak performance to conquer weak signals and enjoy the internet speeds you’re paying for.

 What Is a Verizon WiFi Extender and How Does It Work?